Frogstomp: Release

 Frogstomp was first released in Australia by record label Murmur on 27 March 1995.
 It reached number 1 on the Australian ARIA Albums Chart.
-The album was later released by Epic Records in the United States on 20 June 1995 and on 11 September 1995 in the United Kingdom and Europe.
+The album was later released by Epic Records in the United States on 16 June 1995 and on 11 September 1995 in the United Kingdom.

-Frogstomp is the only Silverchair album to receive platinum certification in the United States by the RIAA (Recording Industry Association of America), selling 1,000,000 copies on 19 September 1995, making it the band's best-selling album in the U.S., and it was later certified double platinum on 14 February 1996.
+Frogstomp is the only Silverchair album to receive platinum certification in the United States by the RIAA (Recording Industry Association of America) on 19 September 1995, making it the band's best-selling album in the U.S., and it was later certified double platinum on 14 February 1996.

 The LP version of the album was sold on a green vinyl with "Blind", from the Tomorrow EP, as a bonus track and limited to 3,000 copies worldwide.
 A limited cassette edition of the album was also released.

 On 27 March 2015, a remastered edition of Frogstomp was released as a two-CD/DVD set to mark the twentieth anniversary of its release.
 The standard edition of the 20th Anniversary remaster includes a second CD titled "Rarities" with Silverchair's Tomorrow EP, a vocal version of the song "Madman" (from the single "Shade"), and audio of a concert from June 1995 at the Cambridge Hotel in Newcastle, Australia.
 The Deluxe Edition of the 20th Anniversary remaster includes the "Rarities" CD as well as a DVD with video footage of the band's Cambridge Hotel concert, a video recording of "Israel's Son" at the 1995 Sydney Royal Easter Show, and the "Tomorrow", "Pure Massacre", and "Israel's Son" music videos.